FedeHerrera10/atk-builder/README.md

 php -S localhost:8080 -t web

 ```
-Now you can point your browser to http:\\localhost:8080 and enter the aplication with user `administrato` password `demo`.
+Now you can point your browser to http:\\localhost:8080 and enter the aplication with user `administrator` password `demo`.
 After loggin in, please run the **Setup** option to create the required databases objects.

 ### How does it works?
 The idea behind atk-builder is to write the minimun possible to have a fully functional ATK application.
 An ATK application is built around modules, nodes and attributes, you normally make a folder inside the modules folders and populate that folder with classes derived from the **Node.class**, that node will correspond to a database table.
-In the node class you declare the table and add an attribute for every column, any time you change the table structure you have to fix the node class to reflect the changes,  the process, albeit simple, is time consuming.
+In the node class you declare the table and add an attribute for every column in the table, any time you change the table structure you have to fix the node class to reflect the changes,  the process, albeit simple, is time consuming.
 Atk-builder let's you avoid a lot of work, atk-builder let's you declare a simple text file called by default **DefFile** wich contains definitions about the modules, nodes and attributes that comprises an ATK application.
 After parsing this **DefFile** atk-builder will:

 - Create or Drop the required tables.
-- Add or Drop the required columns to the table.
+- Add or Drop the required columns to the tables.
 - Write or Re-write the required code for the Module/s class/es and / or the node/s class/es.

 A simple **DefFile** look like this: